 Mammoth Mountain is a part of the Ikon Ski Pass network.
 This allows you to buy one lift pass, and ski at all or most of the Ikon-sponsored slopes with it throughout the year, depending on the type of pass you bought.

-Mammoth Mountain's slopes see on average 400 inches (157 cm) of snowfall a year.
-That is almost 33 feet a year!
+Mammoth Mountain's slopes see on average 400 inches (12.2 meters) of snowfall a year.
+That is almost 33 feet every year!

 Mammoth Mountain Ski Resort Elevation